 And seeing the panels sprout up all around is also convincing – naturally all those other people can’t be wrong!
 There are now an estimated 162,000 installations, 70% of which are on private houses.
 A few very rough calculations give the estimate that 3-4% of single-family houses have solar panels.
 And, in a relatively well-off residential neighbourhood like ours, there’s certainly a sprinkling of them to be seen, which influences others thinking about installation.

 And there are other nudges – in the case of my neighbours, there was a direct nudge: the guy was offered a deal on panels through his employer, which caused him to do the research (and ultimately to go with a different provider).
 But I don’t think he would have gone to the trouble of doing the research if he hadn’t thought it was an interesting idea already.

-And there is some proof for these other motivations, since as it turns out, a study by Ecofys and Wageningen University found that people who are already saving energy are more likely to install solar panels.
+And there is some proof for these other motivations, since as it turns out, a study by Ecofys (now Navigant) and Wageningen University found that people who are already saving energy are more likely to install solar panels.
 What was also interesting about that study was that people who have installed the panels are then more likely to further reduce their energy use, which points even more directly at desiring environmental good as a motivation.
 If the primary motivation was financial, I think we’d be more likely to see the rebound effect the study expected, with people upping their use to reflect lower costs.
 And in Australia in 2009 they found that 53% of solar panel households installed the panels in order to reduce their carbon footprint and 43% wanted to increase renewable energy generation in Australia.
 Only 19% wanted to decrease their energy bills.